 Why we all divide between ATF and TFF

-Both concepts – ATF and TFF - see use in the pharma industry.
+Both concepts – ATF and TFF mode of operation - see broad use in the pharma industry.
 These are the conceptual differences.

 Tangential-Flow-Filtration – TFF - a separation method based on range of devices, which allow selected components under pressure to pass (tangentially) from one liquid volume into another liquid volume crossing the “membrane” (cross-flow-filter).
 In Tangential-Flow-Filtration, a pump drives the feed solution to constantly flow parallel to the surface of the porous membrane.
 Driven by pressure, some of the feed solution passes through the membrane filter as permeate.
-Most of the solution is circulated back to the feed tank as retentate.
+Most of the broth is circulated back to the feed SUB, STR as retentate.